-- A. Finance Professionals - 1.
-Financial Advisors
+A. Finance Professionals.

-The State Treasurer may retain a Financial Advisor to assist in the issuance or incurrence of the proposed Financial Obligation, and the administration and post-issuance compliance of State Financial Obligations.
-Financial Advisors retained by the State Treasurer shall also comply with all applicable rules and regulations promulgated by the SEC and MSRB.
-Assistance to be provided by a Financial Advisor may include, but not be limited to:

-- Analyze the costs and benefits of various funding sources, including the strengths and weaknesses of various financing alternatives or if requested, propose or develop a plan of financing; - b.
-Analyze and report on the advantages and disadvantages of each proposed plan of financing and method of sale; - c.
-Advise the pricing of the Financial Obligation; - d.
-Monitor market opportunities, as well as favorable conditions for any refinancing opportunities of existing Financial Obligations; - e.
-Work with State Treasurer in recommending size, structure, specific terms and conditions of a Financial Obligation issue; - e.
-A financial advisor may not serve as an underwriter on the same issuance orincurrence during the term of their engagement; - f.
-Advise on the structuring, method, and conditions of sale, including publicly offered and privately negotiated options; - g.
-Provide estimated repayment schedules of a proposed Financial Obligation; - h.
-Advise on terms and conditions of credit and liquidity facilities, interest rate exchange agreements and other derivative products; - i.
-Assist in preparing documents necessary for the issuance or incurrence of Financial Obligations, which may include schedules, sale notices, and operative documents, closing memoranda and disclosure materials; - j.
-Assist in the application for ratings, credit and/or liquidity facilities; - k.
-Upon request, provide advice on investment of proceeds; - m.
-Assist in the formation of the financing team, including development of requests for proposals for other professional services and the evaluation of responses; and
+- 1. Financial Advisors.
+The State Treasurer may retain a financial advisor to assist in the issuance or incurrence of the proposed Financial Obligation, and the administration and post-issuance compliance of Financial Obligations.
+Financial advisors retained by the State Treasurer shall also comply with all applicable rules and regulations promulgated by the SEC and MSRB.
+A financial advisor may not serve as an underwriter on the same issuance or incurrence during the term of its engagement.
+Assistance to be provided by a financial advisor may include, but not be limited to: - (a) Analyze the costs and benefits of various funding sources, including the strengths and weaknesses of various financing alternatives or if requested, propose or develop a plan of financing; - (b) Analyze and report on the advantages and disadvantages of each proposed plan of financing and method of sale; - (c) Provide advice regarding the potential pricing of the Financial Obligation, and provide estimated repayment schedules of a proposed Financial Obligation; - (d) Monitor market opportunities, as well as favorable conditions for any refinancing opportunities of existing Financial Obligations; - (e) Work with the State Treasurer in recommending size, structure and specific terms and conditions of a Financial Obligation; - (f) Provide advice on the structuring, method and conditions of sale, including publicly offered and privately negotiated options; - (g) Provide advice on terms and conditions of credit and liquidity facilities, interest rate exchange agreements and other derivative products;